PillarBox-hub/Forecasting-NHS-Admissions-using-Markov-Chains-Model/README.md

 # Code Scripts and their Description

-**Admissions.zip**
+1. **Admissions.zip**

-This folder contains 8 python scripts for quarterly forecasts across 10 years.
+This folder contains 8 Python scripts for quarterly forecasts across 10 years.

 **Q1Type1Final represents the first Quarter for type 1 A&E admissions predictions from 2022 to 2031**